thommesZip/react-forms-boilerplate/readme.md

 ```

-Under the hood it uses <a hre="https://formik.org/docs/api/formik" target="_blank">Formik</a> to manage the form state & <a hre="https://github.com/jquense/yup" target="_blank">Yup</a> for the validation, but for most cases you can forget that and don´t have to import Formik and Yup everywhere.
-If you need some fancier validation logic that is difficult to build with the settings-object, you provide a yup property and it will override the validations array.

 ## Initial Setup
+1) Copy src/components/form to your projects components
-Open shared.js and change what you need.
+2) Open shared.js and change what you need to match the HTML structure and CSS class names for your CSS to work

 ### <FieldWrapper \/>
 The Fieldwrapper Component wraps all the Fields.
-Adjust to whatever HTML structure you need according to you CSS or CSS-Framework.
-The deafault uses the <a href="https://bulma.io/" target="_blank">Bulma.io</a> structure and classes.
+Adjust to whatever HTML structure you need according to your CSS or CSS-Framework.
+The default uses the <a href="https://bulma.io/" target="_blank">Bulma.io</a> structure and classes.

 By default it uses Material UI icons.
-Just remove or replace them.
+Just remove or replace them if you like.

 ### Status CSS classes